ni/nimble/packages/nimble-components/src/menu-button/menu-button.spec.md

 ## Implementation

 The majority of the implementation will be in the `nimble-toggle-button` and the slotted menu.
-The `nimble-menu-button` will provide the implementation for when the menu is show/hidden and keyboard interactions.
+The `nimble-menu-button` will provide the logic for when the menu is show/hidden and keyboard interactions.

 ### States

 The menu will indicate that it is open by having the underlying toggle button in the 'checked' state.

 ### Accessibility

-_Consider the accessibility of the component, including:_

 [W3C docs](https://www.w3.org/TR/wai-aria-practices/examples/menu-button/menu-button-links.html)